- Magnolia end-of-life policy

 Google Analytics module deprecation (November 15, 2017)

 The Google Analytics module has been deprecated and removed from EE bundles.
-The module has modern replacements: Google Universal Visualization Analytics and Marketing Tags (module and app), which together provide the same functionality.
+The module has modern replacements: Google Universal Visualization Analytics and Marketing Tags, which together provide the same functionality.
 Another reason for the deprecation of the module is that it used obsolete technology, namely third-party plugins that are no longer actively maintained.

 Standard Templating Kit (STK) deprecation (September 15, 2017)